 Trends to 2020

 What are the trends for 2020, what will we see in companies willing to embrace business technologies regarding any sub-branches of AI?

 We will find more companies ready to receive AI solutions.
 That means that we will have a well-established person in the company that takes full ownership.
 Furthermore, people are more and more receptive and capable of talking and understanding innovative AI solutions.
 And even though the legacy systems for the new technology not always simplify the integration process, banking and insurer are a good example of how this reality is changing (for example, Banco Best and Tranquilidade.)

 There are four different points that every big company that sells services or goods has:

 Acquisition means increasing the number of new clients.
 Retention stands for ensuring and providing for the needs of the client through customer support.
-Profitability is the increasing of the revenue that a client generates by understanding different patterns along the clients and see where they can upsell through machine learning.
+Profitability is the increase of the revenue that a client generates by understanding different patterns along with the clients and see where they can upsell through machine learning.
 And optimization is wanted for all the companies that have a lot of volume in operations and need a well-oiled structure.

 Where are your clients?
 Where are the people you need to talk with?

 The website is usually your business card.
 Clients arrive there and they need to understand the information they see.
 They might need to talk to someone and you have to give them the opportunity to do it.
 It can be a chatbot, but also an email address or a phone contact, but you need to be ready and available to the people who already show interest in what you’re doing.